 The Paint Brush Cover

-Last into the tank are three New York painters, John and Sal Depaola, and Anthony Caputo with their business, “The Paint Brush Cover.”
+Last into the tank is three New Yorkers painters, John and Sal Depaola, and Anthony Caputo with their business, “The Paint Brush Cover.”
 They are seeking $50,000 for a 10 percent stake in their company.

 Kevin offers $50,000 for 10 percent royalty on all sales.
 Robert offers the $50,000 for 20 percent.
 The guys want to know that Kevin is investing in the company, so he changes his offer.
 He adds another $50,000 and wants 5 percent on top of what he already offered.